spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/2-docker-customize.md

 Because `Kafka` is not supported on CF you, also will need to switch to `Rabbit` using the `docker-compose-rabbitmq.yml`.
 The `docker-compose-cf.yml` expects a `rabbit` service configured in the target CF environment.

-[docker-compose-k8s.yml](https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/%github-tag%/spring-cloud-dataflow-server/docker-compose-cf.yml) Adds a remote `Kubernetes` account as a Data Flow runtime platform under the name `k8s`.
+The [docker-compose-k8s.yml](https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/%github-tag%/spring-cloud-dataflow-server/docker-compose-cf.yml) adds a remote `Kubernetes` account as a Data Flow runtime platform under the name `k8s`.
 You will need to edit the `docker-compose-k8s.yml` to add your Kubernetes master URL and access credentials.

 ```bash
 wget https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/%github-tag%/spring-cloud-dataflow-server/docker-compose-k8s.yml